llvm/llvm-project/clang/docs/LanguageExtensions.rst

 * ``"image"``

-If one or more address space name are provided, the code generator will attempt to emit potentially faster instructions that only fence those address spaces.
+If one or more address space name are provided, the code generator will attempt to emit potentially faster instructions that order access to at least those address spaces.
 Emitting such instructions may not always be possible and the compiler is free to fence more aggressively.